 Boost attendees’ ability to advocate on behalf of the specialty through participation in interactive training sessions.

 Position participants as the experts on issues that are important to the specialty by providing the unique opportunity for attendees to meet with members of Congress.

 How do I register?
 Online registration for the 2023 AADA Legislative Conference is now open.
-Register now!
 Space is limited, register early.